pacav69/cx16tileditor/readme.md

 ## Introduction

-This is the unofficial user guide based on version 0.4a of tile editor
+This is the unofficial user's guide based on version 0.4a of tile editor

 To use the mouse in  the tile editor add -capture to the command line of the emulator or press the keys ' ctrl+m ' to enter the tile editor